mdepha01/Python/PythonBasics/README.md

 8. DictionaryBasics.py: covers the basics of python dictionaries.
 9. OOP.py shows the basics of OOP.
 10. SortAlgorithms.py : covers basic sort algorithms in python.
+11. ChainMaps.py: covers chainmap basics of creating and accessing.